-Buccaneer Walnut Trees
+Buccaneer Walnut Trees for sale

 Buccaneer Walnut trees - Cooking and pickling walnuts

-It is a medium sized deciduous tree and with regular pruning it can be kept to a manageable size of around 15-17ft (5 metres) making it a good choice of walnut tree for the smaller garden.
+It is a medium-sized deciduous tree and with regular pruning, it can be kept to a manageable size of around 15-17ft (5 metres) making it a good choice of walnut tree for the smaller garden.
 It can be pruned heavily to restrict its size and this will promote heavy cropping.
 Looked after well, your Buccaneer Walnut tree should start to carry nuts 3-4 years after planting instead of the more typical 10-15 years with Juglans regia.

-Being self fertile Buccaneer Walnuts do not need a pollinator.
+Being self-fertile Buccaneer Walnuts do not need a pollinator.
 If you want pickled walnuts, the fruit should be harvested green before the shell has hardened.
 For cooking, leave them on the tree until autumn to ripen when they are dried and can then be stored.

 'Buccaneer' Walnut Tree facts